Cinema of the Philippines: History

-Origins and Early Development
+Origins and early development

 On January 1, 1897, the first film shown was Espectaculo Scientifico and followed by other four movies, namely, Un Homme Au Chapeau (Man with a Hat), Une scène de danse japonnaise (Scene from a Japanese Dance), Les Boxers (The Boxers), and La Place de L' Opéra (The Place L' Opéra), were shown via 60 mm Gaumont Chrono-photograph projector at the Salon de Pertierra at No.12 Escolta in Manila.
-The venue was formerly known as the Phonograph Parlor on the ground floor of the Casino Español at Pérez Street, off Escolta Street.
+The venue was formerly known as on the ground floor of the Casino Español at Pérez Street, off Escolta Street.
 Other countries, such as France, England, and Germany had their claims to the introduction of publicly projected motion picture in the Philippines, although Petierra is credited by most historians and critics.

 Antonio Ramos, a Spanish soldier from Aragón, was able to import a Lumiere Cinematograph from Paris, including 30 film titles, out of his savings and the financial banking of two Swiss entrepreneurs, Liebman and Peritz.

 By August 1897, Liebman and Peritz presented the first movies on the Lumiere Cinematograph in Manila.
 The cinema was set up at Escolta Street at the corner of San Jacinto Street.
 A test preview was presented to a limited number of guests on August 28 and the inaugural show was presented to the general public the next day, August 29, 1897.
 Documentary films showing recent events as well as natural calamities in Europe were shown.

 During the first three weeks, Ramos had a selection of ten different films to show, but by the fourth week, he was forced to shuffle the 30 films in various combinations to produce new programs.
 These were four viewing sessions, every hour on the hour, from 6:00 P.M. to 10:00 P.M.
 After three months, attendance began to slacken for failure to show any new features.
 They transferred the viewing hall to a warehouse in Plaza Goiti and reduced the admission fees.
 By the end of November, the movie hall closed down.

 The next year, to attract patronage, using the Lumiere as a camera, Ramos locally filmed Panorama de Manila (Manila landscape), Fiesta de Quiapo (Quiapo Fiesta), Puente de España (Bridge of Spain), and Escenas Callejeras (Street scenes), making him the first movie producer in the Philippines.
 Aside from Ramos, there were other foreigners who left documentary evidences of their visits to the Philippines.
 Burton Holmes, father of the travelogue, who made the first of several visits in 1899, made the Battle of Baliwag; Kimwood Peters shot the Banawe Rice Terraces; and, Raymond Ackerman of American Biography and Mutoscope filmed Filipino Cockfight and the Battle of Mt.
 Arayat.